EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     + _Tab displacement style_: (**\-\-shell~tab=2~disp=_filenam_**) special purpose mode that
       reads in a second set of site positions from file **_filenam_**.
-      It prints out only connecting vectors that are displaced relative the original vectors.\\
+      It lists only connecting vectors that are displaced relative the original vectors.\\
-      Moreover the table prints out both the original vector and displacement, e.g.
+      Moreover the table prints out both the original vector and the displacement vector, e.g.
     <pre>
     # neighbor list for site 1, class K1
         0.0000000   0.0000000   0.0000000     0.0000000   0.0000000   0.0100000